asuh/forage/README.md

 The combination of the two themes satisfies my desire for good file architecture and modern tooling without much bloat or dependencies.
 It just works.

 WordPress' direction towards full-site editing and Gutenberg leaves much to be desired for developers working on WordPress.
 This theme, while starting from a basis of the classic theme structure, has a lot of flexibility between the two worlds of classic and modern WordPress theme development.

+I wrote more on the theme in [a blog post on my site](https://asuh.com/forage/).

 ## Contributing